Highlights of Hamburg: Water and History

 Every Sunday from 5:00am – 9:30am the legendary Hamburg Fish Market takes place (7:00am from mid-November to mid-March).
 It’s essentially a giant flea market with lots of stalls selling fresh fish, fried fish and pickled fish, too – all ready to eat or to take home and cook yourself.

-Pretty much everything that is not bolted down is traded here, as it has been since 1703.
-From the kilos of fish at a bargain price, dusty porcelain jugs or a chirpy family of ducks.
+As it has been since 1703, pretty much everything that is not bolted down is traded here, from kilos of fish at a bargain price, to dusty porcelain jugs or a chirpy family of ducks.
 Either get up early, or hit the Reeper Bahn the night before and stay up late – Fish Brötchen (filled rolls) is officially the breakfast of party animals in Hamburg!

 The Alster Lake

-The 160-hectare Alster Lake in the heart of the city is a true paradise for sailors, rowers and paddlers, but surprisingly has a depth of no more than 2.50 metres.
+The 160-hectare Alster Lake in the heart of the city is a true paradise for sailors, rowers and paddlers, but surprisingly has a depth of no more than 2.5 meters.

-In the southern part of this area discover the Kennedy Bridge and the Lombard Bridge which separate the larger Outer Alster from the Inner Alster – the latter gives the city centre a quite romantic and maritime air.
-This is where the Alster steamers take off from Jungfernstieg – a bustling and modern promenade.
+In the southern part of this area discover the Kennedy Bridge and the Lombard Bridge which separate the larger Outer Alster from the Inner Alster – the latter gives the city center quite a romantic and maritime air.
+This is where the Alster steamers take off from Jungfernstieg, a bustling and modern promenade.
 These steamers run regular services connecting various quays on the Outer Alster.
-So if you would rather not go out on the lake in a rented paddle boat, canoe or sailing dinghy: Take a tour on the Alster steamer and experience the landscape as well as the silhouette of the city from the water!
+So if you would rather not go out on the lake in a rented paddle boat, canoe or sailing dinghy, take a tour on the Alster steamer and experience the landscape as well as the silhouette of the city from the water!

 Hamburg Town Hall

-Hamburg Town Hall was built from 1886 to 1897 and with its impressive architecture dominates the centre of the city.
+Hamburg Town Hall was built from 1886 to 1897; its impressive architecture dominates the city center.
 The magnificent sandstone building houses the city’s senate and parliament, which meets every second Tuesday.
-It’s an impressive building which is well worth a tour, thought it must be arranged in advance.
+It’s an impressive building which is well worth a tour, though it must be arranged in advance.

 St. Michaelis Church